TracyCuiCan/scheduled-backups/README.md

 # Scheduled Backups

-This example shows how to use Cloud Scheduler and Cloud Functions to configure a schedule for creating Cloud Bigtable backups.
+This example shows how to use Cloud Scheduler and Cloud Functions to configure a schedule that creates Cloud Bigtable backups periodically.

 ## Create scheduled backups